jkatzsam/jkatzsam.github.io/index.md

 My research focuses on developing practical machine learning algorithms that adaptively collect data to accelerate learning.
 My recent research interests include active learning, multi-armed bandits, and black-box optimization.
 I am also very interested in applications of machine learning that promote the social good.
 As a fellow at Data Science for Social Good (University of Chicago), I helped develop the <a href="https://dssg.uchicago.edu/lid/">Legislative Influence Detector</a>.

-<b>I'm on the job market this year!
-Feel free to reach out if you think I'd be a good fit for a position! </b>
+<strong>I'm on the job market this year!
+Feel free to reach out if you think I'd be a good fit for a position! </strong>

 # Preprints